 Teniendo una voz propia (Having My Own Voice)

 A unique trait about myself is I am very shy; however, I love to help people.
 Working with a huge Latino community with attorneys who fight for tenant rights, I’ve discovered that I’m a very selfless person whom every opportunity to help translate or give information that I’m aware.
 I like to share.
-Many undocumented migrants are often afraid but I believe this comes from hearing my mother’s story over and over, her fear as a woman but also being undocumented living with an abusive partner who instilled the fear even more to avoid getting help.
+Many undocumented migrants are often afraid, but I believe this comes from hearing my mother’s story over and over, her fear as a woman but also being undocumented living with an abusive partner who instilled the fear even more to avoid getting help.
 It made me realize how much help our undocumented/first generation Latinas need and I enjoy helping my Latina/o community because when I think back I know it makes my mother very proud to see her shy daughter make such a huge impact in my own community helping selflessly.
 Every time I help I see in my mind el rostro de mi madre que no tuvo la oportunidad de tener su voz y sé que ella estuviera feliz en verme cambiar de ser callada a ayudar la gente en voz alta.

 “You were chosen for a reason.
 Believe in yourself.”

-The day came to leave and I thought, “I’m going to miss my family.”
-Every excuse in the book not to go because deep in my heart I felt I took someone’s place who does deserve my seat.
+The day came to leave, and I thought, “I’m going to miss my family.”
+Every excuse in the book not to go, because deep in my heart I felt I took someone’s place who does deserve my seat.
 My emotions were everywhere with this.
-Excited, yet confused, the entire Conference I learned that I’ve been a leader all my life and just because I’m shy that doesn’t make me a leader and those were my thoughts.
+Excited, yet confused, the entire Conference I learned that I’ve been a leader all my life and just because I’m shy, that doesn’t make me a leader and those were my thoughts.
 I came back as an empowered mujer because I am not alone.
 Those 50 became my huge support system.
-Now I’ve begun volunteering in a Clinic that provides housing rights advocacy to low-income households and minorities.
+Now I’ve begun volunteering in a clinic that provides housing rights advocacy to low-income households and minorities.
 I am a translator and love it.

 Storyteller Claudia Linares Ramirez is a student activist from Oakland.